Distributed Key Lookup

 Client-Side

-With the exception of the Python background multi-head process, the multi-head egress object of each API requires a list of worker nodes to use to distribute the retrieval requests, with one entry in the list for each node/process.
-This list can be auto-populated simply by using a GPUdb connection object, which can retrieve the list of available cluster nodes from the database itself.
-Below is a code snippet showing an automatically populated worker list and subsequent creation of a multi-head egress object with it:
+The list will need to be manually configured in all other cases by using the connection object to retrieve the list of available cluster nodes from the database itself.
+Below is a code snippet showing an automatically populated worker list and subsequent creation of a distributed key lookup object with it:

 Java